FamilySearch/pewpew/README.md

 ### v0.4.10
 Bug fixes:
 - Fix issue where endpoints without a peak_load would run infintely if targeted in a try run.
+- Enforce that an endpoint without a peak_load must have at least one provides with `send: block`

 ### v0.4.9
 Bug fixes: